Chapter 24- The Healers Letters

 In her quarters of the royal compound, Queen Noru also heard about the news of her husband’s death from a grim-faced Aisha.
 Then she was unable to reach her family in her hometown.

 The wetnurse came to get the baby.
 Noru made her stay in her room.
 “My baby needs to be here with me at all times where I can see him.”

 Aisha sat beside the dazed young woman with her arm around her.
-As the gloomy afternoon slipped into evening, Noru took the medication the royal doctor had just prescribed and went to bed.
+As the gloomy afternoon slipped into evening, Noru took the medication the royal doctor had just prescribed and went to sleep.

-The wetnurse looked over at the sleeping queen.
+The wetnurse looked at Aisha.
 “Before I go, I hope Queen Noru and her baby are safe?”

 “Of course,” Aisha said, raising her voice.
 “She is a Saburian royal as is her child, and she is a king’s widow.”

 Aisha looked around now talking to anyone who may be listening in the walls.
 “I think they will be well taken care of.
 That is their right.”

 After the funeral ceremonies and rituals were completed, Noru stayed confined to her palace quarters.
 Communication outside Ramses remained blocked for its residents despite Noru’s entreaties to the chief minister to make an exception for her to reach her family.

 “No one comes to visit me,” Noru sobbed to Aisha a few days later.
 “Only doctors.
 Maybe the new king will come to see me and his baby brother.”